-- 4.2.0 Timeout communication problem encountered during transmission.
-This is a Novell GroupWise SMTP error In our experience only Novell GroupWise servers use this error (we use GroupWise!).
+In our experience only Novell GroupWise servers use this error (we use GroupWise!).
 You will get a GroupWise GWIA (GroupWise Internet Agent) 420 TCP Write Error or 420 TCP Read Error if there are communication problems during transmission of the actual message after the sending and receiving servers have actually connected.
 A small number of 420 SMTP errors is normal as occasional peaks of Internet usage may delay the transmission of an email with attachment so much that a timeout occurs.
-When a timeout occurs on a GWIA send, the message is queued up in the <domain>\WPGATE\DEFER directory for processing at a later time (as defined in ConsoleOne or GWIA.CFG).
+When a timeout occurs on a GWIA send, the message is gueued up in the <Domain>\WPGATE\DEFER directory for processing at a later time (as defined in ConsoleOne or GWIA.CFG).
 If you experience 420 errors only with specific recipient then it is quite likely that the recipient's antispam firewall does not like your server, your server's external IP address, or that your server's HELO command uses an outbound identification that does not match your server's external IP address (check that your sending domain's DNS is set up correctly).
-In an ideal world a well behaved recipient server should really be issuing your GroupWise Server with a 554 error rather than timing out and causing the GroupWise GWIA to fault with a 420 error.
+In an ideal world a well behaved recipient server should really be issuing your GroupWise server with a 554 error rather than timing out and causing the GroupWise GWIA to fault with a 420 error.
 If you experience too many 420 errors with all email communications, then you have a physical communication problem somewhere.
-This could be your server's network card, the network point that your server is plugged into, your switch(es), your router(s), your firewall, or your Internet line - problems caused by routers with different MTU sizes is a classic issue.
+This could be your server's network card, the network point that your server is plugged into, vour switch(es), your router(s), your firewall, or your Internet line problems caused by routers with different MTU sizes is a classic issue.
 Unless the logs of all those various problem points can give you an instant answer, the only way you will get to the bottom of the problem is to use a packet tracing and inspection program like Ethereal or Wireshark, its successor, if you're running GroupWise on a Windows or Linux server; on NetWare your only choice is PacketScan which you can get here http://support.novell.com/docs/Readmes/InfoDocument/2967287.html.
-In the final analysis, if the trac</domain> 4.2.1 The SMTP service/server you use has a limit on the number of concurrent SMTP streams your server can use The Mail transfer service is unavailable because of a transient event.
-SMTP reply 421 can be caused by many things but generally indicates that the mail server which returns this status code is currently unavailable but may be available later.
-For example, the server administrator may have stopped the mail service to troubleshoot a problem, or the mail server is right in the middle of rebooting, or the mail server is currently processing too many incoming messages or incoming requests, etc Note : "Mail Server" in this case can be any of the mail servers on the message's route - the sending server (your server), the ISP SMTP server, or the recipient's mail server.
-Clearly, if you repeatedly receive an SMTP status 421 then the problem is no longer of a transient nature and you need to investigate or inform the relevant network administrator, ISP tech support, or the recipient.
-SMTP Response 421 can also be received as a result of your message server sending an email where the total number of TO, CC, and BCC users results in a number of simultaneous SMTP connections that is in excess of the number of connections your ISP or SMTP service allows.
-A typical error message for this situation would be : "421 Too many concurrent SMTP connections from this IP address; please try again later".
-Typically, when this happens your server will have sent some of the messages (note that for all servers, each email sent by a user always gets broken down into individual separate emails to each of the recipients in the TO, CC, and BC fields), and will automatically retry a little later to send the remaining messages.
+In the final analysis, if the tracing of packets, and the changing of hardware does not help then do not discount a slightly faulty hard disk being the cause of all your problems (even if your RAID controller or your hard disk testing software does not detect any problem!).